JoonaHa/OTM-harjoitustyo/dokumentointi/vaatimusmaarittely.md

 # Vaatimusmaarittely

+## Description

-#### Program is a top-down shooter where the protagonist has to defend himself from a hoard of enemies in a pitch black darkness.
+Program is a top-down shooter where the protagonist has to defend himself from a hoard of enemies in a pitch black darkness.
 The player is given a flashlight which reveals oncoming enemies.

 ## Features